Z-Puyu/project-archaetech/README.md

 Based on the current condition of the player's sanctuary, we can dynamically provide a list of mini-tasks for the player to accomplish, so that the player will have a stronger sense of purpose while playing the game.

+## Development Timeline

+#### Separation of Duties:

+- Luo Zhiyang: UI design

+- Ma Yirui: Gameplay programming

+- Zhang Puyu: Game design, gameplay programming

+#### 12.8 - 12.15

+- [ ] Map: smooth camera movement and zooming, tile selection.

+- [ ] Unit movement: unit selection, path-finding

+- [ ] Pops and resources: build database, basic pop growth

+- [ ] UI: main menu, in-game pause menu

+#### 12.16 - 12.22

+- [ ] Map: terrain, resource & building placement

+- [ ] Unit movement: terrain effects, resource collection

+- [ ] Pops and resources: buildings, jobs

+- [ ] UI: in-game data display (e.g. hovering windows, selection menus)

+#### 12.23 - 12.29

+- [ ] Map: random tilemap generation

+- [ ] Unit: formation and dismissal, health point

+- [ ] Production: resource transportation system, storage system

+- [ ] Technology: tech-tree, research mechanism

+- [ ] UI: textures, unit movement paths, highlighted texts

+#### 12.30 - 1.5

+- [ ] Event: event triggers, event effects

+- [ ] Map: fog-of-war

+- [ ] Pops and resources: resource consumption

+- [ ] UI: event windows

 ## Coding Conventions

 - All variables and functions have their names spelt in **snake_case**.

 - All classes and game files have their names spelt in **PascalCase**.

+- Always use the **self** keyword in class methods when referencing class attributes.

-- Always use **type notations** for variable declaration and return type of functions.
+- Always use **type notations** for variable declaration and (non-trivial) return type of functions.

-- Always use a **semi-colon** at the end of each statement.
+- Each line should contain only a single statement.
+Preferably, use a **semi-colon** at the end of each statement.

 - Use **and**, **or**, **not** rather than **&&**, **||**, **!**.

 - No statement should be longer than **100 characters**.

 - Names of variables and functions should be **descriptive** and **no custom abbreviations** are allowed.

+- `switch` statements should have a `default` branch always.

+- `while (true)` is **banned**.